-The State Government should increase its allocation to health and gradually work towards \$29(N12,000 approx.) per capita and invest more in health insurance.
+The state should gradually work towards \$29\(N12,000 approx.) per capita and invest more in health insurance.

 Health Insurance

 The State Government to ensure regular and timely release of equity fund, and fast track government and employee contribution into the scheme.